From Eagle crystal to a Masters trophy: 10 prizes players can win aside from a green jacket

 Amateurs who make the cut are eligible to win the silver cup, which goes to the low amateur, and the silver medal that goes to the runner-up.

+The most common way to walk away with a trophy embossed with the Masters logo is to make an eagle.
+Any player in the field is eligible.
 From 1954-62, anyone making an eagle received a crystal highball glass.
 From 1963-2011, a pair of crystal goblets was awarded.
 Now, a pair of crystal highball glasses goes to those who card an eagle.

 Crystal is also awarded to players for low round of the day (vase).

 8 Par-3 Contest Winner

 Matt Wallace won the 2019 Par-3 Contest.
 (Andy Nelson/Staff)

 The winner of the Wednesday Par-3 Contest receives a crystal pedestal bowl.

 Devon Bling celebrates his hole-in during the 2019 Par-3 Contest.
 (Nigel Cook/Staff)